Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 Here we are using the `org.alfresco.event.sdk.handling.filter.IsFileFilter`, which will make sure that the event handler is triggered only when the node type is `cm:content` or subtype thereof, which represents files.

-For a complete list of events see the [events extension point]({% link content-services/latest/develop/oop-ext-points/events.md %}) documentation.
+For a complete list of events with sample code see the [events extension point]({% link content-services/latest/develop/oop-ext-points/events.md %}) documentation.
 For a complete list of Event Filters available in the SDK see this [section](#eventfilter).

-For information on how to implement a custom event filter see this [section](#customeventfilter).
+For information on how to implement a custom event filter see this [section](#parentfoldercustomfilter).

-#### Spring Integration event handlers
+### Spring Integration event handlers {#springintegrationhandlers}
 Make sure you have completed [prerequisites](#prereq) and created a [starter project](#createstarterproj).

 To use Spring Integration based event handlers follow these steps: